kimjunyoung90/global-message-converter/README.md

 # Global Message Converter
 `global-message-converter` is a command-line tool that detects hardcoded text within React applications and converts it to the format required by global messaging systems (react-intl).
 This library enables easy conversion of text.
-Currently, only Korean can be converted to other languages.

 **[CHANGELOG](./CHANGELOG.md)**: Check the latest update history here.

 #### Conversion Examples (Class and Functional Component Support)
 1. Text Conversion in JSX
 > **Before:**
 > ```javascript
 > <div>Hello.</div>